 For someone who isn’t used to travelling, the day of the flight can be quite stressful and panic-inducing.
-You’re literally running towards the airport to make your flight on time, all the while the thought that you forgot something keeps nagging away at you.
+You’re literally running toward the airport to make your flight on time, all the while the thought that you forgot something keeps nagging away at you.

 Of course, many of us are great planners.
 We follow the “pre-planning” rule religiously when it comes to travelling.
 What ends up happening is that we enjoy our flights and the overall travel experience, because, well, we have that peace of mind.